Local government: Netherlands

 Water boards (waterschap and hoogheemraadschap, pl. waterschappen and hoogheemraadschappen) are among the oldest government authorities in the Netherlands.
 They literally form the foundation of the whole Dutch system of local government; from time immemorial they have shouldered the responsibility for water management for the residents of their area.
 In polders this mainly involves regulating the water level.
 It has always been in the common interest to keep water out and polder residents have always had to work together.
 That is what led to the creation of water boards.
 The structure of the water boards varies, but they all have a general administrative body and an executive board (college van dijkgraaf en heemraden) consisting of a chairperson (dijkgraaf) and other members ((hoog)heemraad, pl. (hoog)heemraden).
 The chairperson also presides the general administrative body.
 This body consists of people representing the various categories of stakeholders: landholders, leaseholders, owners of buildings, companies and, since recently, all the residents as well.
 Importance and financial contribution decide how many representatives each category may delegate.
 Certain stakeholders (e.g. environmental organisations) may be given the power to appoint members.
 The general administrative body elects the executive board from among its members.
 The government appoints the chairperson for a period of six years.
 The general administrative body is elected for a period of four years.
 In the past the administrative body was elected as individuals but from 2009 they will be elected as party representatives.

 Norway

-Norway's regional administration is organised in 19 counties (fylke), with 18 of them subdivided into 431 municipalities (kommune) per 1 January 2006.
+Norway had 357 municipalities of varying size in 2024, each administered by an elected municipal council.
+They are grouped into 15 counties (fylker), each governed by an elected county council.

+Each county has a governor appointed by the central government, responsible for ensuring legality in their administration.
 The municipal sector is a provider of vital services to the Norwegian public, accounting for about 20% of Norwegian GNP and 24% of total employment.
+They have the right to tax and to use their resources to support education, libraries, social security, and public works such as streetcar lines, gas and electricity works, roads, and town planning, but they are usually aided in these activities by state funds.

-Norway had 435 municipalities of varying size in 2003, each administered by an elected municipal council.
-They are grouped into 19 counties (fylker), each governed by an elected county council.
-Each county is headed by a governor appointed by the king in council.
-Oslo is the only urban center that alone constitutes a county; the remaining 18 counties consist of both urban and rural areas.
+Oslo is the only urban center that alone constitutes a county; the remaining 14 counties consist of both urban and rural areas.
 County and municipal councils are popularly elected every four years.
-The municipalities have wide powers over the local economy, with the state exercising strict supervision.
-They have the right to tax and to use their resources to support education, libraries, social security, and public works such as streetcar lines, gas and electricity works, roads, and town planning, but they are usually aided in these activities by state funds.